mgr1054/go-ticket/README.md

 A simple Gin REST-API with following features:

-- Backend Architecture with Gin-Gonic and PosgreSQL to manage events, tickets & users
+- Backend Architecture with Gin-Gonic and PosgretSQL to manage events, tickets & users
 - Data Modeles build with GORM
-- Logging with Loggrus
 - Documentation with Swagger
 - Authentication and Authorization with JWT
 - Password Encryption with Bycrypt